OmerShubi/omershubi.github.io/content/authors/admin/_index.md

 ---
 title: Omer Shubi
 role: PhD Candidate Data Science
-bio: My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
+bio: My research aims to decoding our cognitive state in language comprehension, with a focus on utilizing eye movements in reading, and neural activity while listening.

 interests:
   - Artificial Intelligence
   - Computational Linguistics